goshasty/examples_study/README.md

 # examples_study
-Some examples of my studing projects
+Some examples of my studying projects